cristianvuolo/nlw2-proffy-web/README.md

   - Create your account
   - Set your available time
   - Set your hour price
-  - Schedule a meet with yours students
+  - Schedule a meet with your students

 ### Techs